-- 1. If the student does not enroll in or attend any classes, scholarship and student support funds must be returned to WSAC. - 2.
+- 1. If the student on whose behalf funds are requested does not enroll in or attend any classes, scholarship and student support funds must be returned to WSAC. - 2.
 If the student enrolls, but does not attend, scholarship and student support funds will need to be returned to WSAC. - 3.
 If the student enrolls and attends classes, but withdraws, does not make SAP, or discontinues attendance and the institution has done their due diligence to recruit and support the student, WSAC will not require student support funds to be returned.
 In these cases, the institution has upheld their agreement to participate through the Passport Addendum and has earned the student support funds.